 5. Data-Driven Decision-Making and ROI Measurement

 As budgets tighten and expectations rise, proving the value of events has never been more critical.
 Event organisers are increasingly relying on data-driven decision-making to track performance, justify spending, and demonstrate ROI.
+A recent Cvent report showed that 54% of planners now track attendee engagement scores as a primary KPI, alongside traditional metrics like registration and leads.
+Engagement is becoming a new currency in event ROI.
 Platforms like Hire Space 360 are leading the way with centralised tools that provide detailed analytics and tools all in one place.
 To find out more, see what Abby from Acrisure had to say about how Hire Space 360 helped support their event here.

 A standout example of data-driven planning comes from the CN Sustainability Summit 2023, where You.
 Smart.
 Thing.
 (YST) used AI-powered travel assistants to promote low-carbon travel.
 This not only reduced the event’s environmental impact but also enabled organisers to collect critical Scope 3 emissions data for reporting.
 Such initiatives highlight the power of combining technology with data insights to deliver measurable impact and accountability.